ibm-cloud-docs/vpc/storage-known-issues.md

 {: #gen2-volume-from-snapshot-fail}

 When a second-generation snapshot with provider-managed encryption is selected to create a volume with customer-managed keys, the volume provisioning gets stuck in `pending` status.
 When you restore a volume from a second-generation snapshot, make sure that the encryption type of the new volume matches the encryption type of the snapshot.

+### Snapshot operations can be slower after a volume is resized
+{: #snapshot-slowness-after-resize-known-issue}

+After a volume's capacity is increased, snapshot operations such as cross-region copy, volume restoration, and snapshot deletion can be slower than before the size update.

 ## File Storage shares and snapshots
 {: #file-storage-known-issue}